Donatien Bafuidinsoni Maloko-Mana

 Donatien Bafuidinsoni Maloko-Mana S.J. (born 11 December 1962) is a Congolese Catholic prelate who is the bishop of the Roman Catholic Diocese of Inongo in the Democratic Republic of the Congo since 31 March 2018.
 Before that, from 31 March 2015 until 31 March 2018, he was auxiliary bishop of the Catholic Archdiocese of Kinshasa.
 He was appointed bishop on 31 March 2015 by Pope Francis.
 He was consecrated and installed at Kinshasa on 7 June 2015.
 On 31 March 2018, The Holy Father transferred him to the Diocese of Inongo, as the Local Ordinary.
 He is a member of the Society of Jesus.

 Background and education

 He was born on 11 December 1962 in Kinshasa.
-Other reliable sources put his birth place in Mai-Ndombe District, in Bandundu Province.
 He studied at the Novitiate of the Society of Jesus in Cyangugu, Rwanda starting on 29 September 1981.
 He studied philosophy at the Saint Peter Canisius Kimwenza Faculty, in Kinshasa from 1983 until 1986.
 He studied at the University of Lubumbashi from 1986 until 1988, graduating with a Diploma in Philosophy.
 He then studied Theology at the Jesuit Hekima Institute in Nairobi, Kenya from 1989 until 1992.
 From 1992 until 1999, he studied at the Pontifical Gregorian University, in Rome, Italy, where he graduated with a Doctorate in Canon Law.